ericc661/rethinking_containment/rethinking_containment.md

 entitled "American Sonnet for my Past and Future Assassin:" "I lock you in an American sonnet that is part prison, / Part panic closet, a little room in a house set aflame" (Hayes).
-Both poets remember a past (and future) violence and solidify their agency and subjectivity by reversing its direction.
-Hayes achieves this through a tone that one might use to cast a spell, while
+Both poets remember a past (and future) containment and solidify their agency and subjectivity by reversing its direction.
+Hayes achieves this through a tone that one might use to cast a spell (at once descriptive and imperative), while Soldier achieves this through a physical enactment of containment by manipulating the poem's form.

-the speaker in "Three" does it through form

-legibility

-what makes "Three" distinct? it does so through its form, through invocation of legibility

-then talk about this resistance w.r.t Rasmussen

-RASUMUSSEN INDIGENOUS LITERACIES -- relate the gaze reversal and also the literacy, deconstructing divisions of literacy/illiteracy

-indignant? tone

-this is how you see me?
-The space in which to place me?

-to talk about lines: use directions instead of sequence/order, but then talk about how we as the reader are positioned INSIDE the poem rather than above/apart from it traditionally
+To access the content of the North-oriented line, we must first accept the poem's complete lack of punctuation.
+Punctuation serves to divide, to demarcate, and to signal relations between words, so it is not surprising that it is omitted in a poem about containment.
+Perhaps punctuation in this context is too limiting as it flattens out the multidimensional meanings of a sequence of words into a single interpretation, prescribing one way of reading a sentence.
+Regardless, in this line, there must be some sort of division between "me" and "the space", indicating that the speaker is somehow reduced to the space in which they have been placed.
+This line relates to Goeman's issues with the status quo conception of land: if land collapses into merely ownership and possession, what becomes of those contained *in* the land?
+Are they merely static parts of the landscape?
+If land is defined by the people who possess it, is it not the case that only those who own land can be considered people?
+We need to look no further than slavery and alien land laws "\[prohibiting\] land ownership by residents who were ineligible \[for\] citizenship" whose aim was "clearly the disenfranchisement of non-white immigrants" in order to confirm this (Grant).
+Through the "first" line of "Three," we thus understand that the degradation of the concept of land into possessed property provides ground for equating "human" with "land-owning," an equation that both enables and justifies the dehumanization of those forcibly dispossessed of their land.
+Perhaps the indigenous speaker places a semi-colon in the middle of this line, conveying a matter-of-fact recognition of the colonizer's logic: "This is how you see me; the space in which to place me".
+But due to the lack of punctuation, we can simultaneously hear the speaker's indignant tone as they interrogate their colonizer, who they have contained within the poem and subjected to their gaze: "This is how you see me?
+The space in which to place me?"

-talk about positionality of the reader? as white male and being contained BY the poem,
+multitude of voices that reflect the insanity of being contained

 Three: multidimensionality -\> breaks out of a square on paper, -\> bring this up in the space in the East facing line

 three forms of physical containment, three forms of containment -\> talk about marginalization at some point

-define land by its ownership -- the vice versa of this is the "first" line of the poem

-syntax of first sentence, "this is how you see me" selects for/attunes to the second part

 WORDS FORM BOUNDARIES -- are traditional boundaries silent? (e.g. what can we say about this particular boundary, in relation to the thin lines